geoserver/geoserver/doc/en/user/source/community/geopkg/installing.rst

  #.
 If you haven't done already, install the WPS extension: :ref:`wps_install`.

  #.
-Download the extension from the `nightly GeoServer community module builds <http://ares.opengeo.org/geoserver/master/community-latest/>`_.
+Download the Geopkg extension from the `nightly GeoServer community module builds <http://ares.opengeo.org/geoserver/master/community-latest/>`_.

     .. warning:: Make sure to match the version of the extension to the version of the GeoServer instance!